liuyunxiong/rtmpsharp/readme.md

 # rtmp-sharp

 A fast, lightweight library RTMP(S) client library for .NET.
-It's used in astralfoxy's Wintermint client, as well as in many other high-traffic websites.
+It's known to be in many high-traffic websites especially around the video game streaming and League of Legends spheres.

 ## Example usage